rackerlabs/support-how-to/content/how-to/cloud-servers/linux-patching-details/index.md

 - RHEL 7 (ends June 30, 2024)
 - RHEL 8 (ends May 31, 2029)

-> *Note: RHEL is not available on Rackspace Cloud for customers whose accounts were created after 30th June 2016 due to Red Hat licensing restrictions.
+**NOTE:** RHEL is not available on Rackspace Cloud for customers whose accounts were created after 30th June 2016 due to Red Hat licensing restrictions.
 Customers with existing accounts will be able to continue to create new RHEL cloud servers.
 CentOS is the most similar alternative option.

 #### CentOS
 CentOS is a community project based on RHEL which is developed, maintained and supported by its community.
 Some key differences between RHEL and CentOS: